Lamin10/survey-result/README.md

 +Buildpacs added are python and nodejs

 ## Connecting our Heroku to Github
-Navigated to the deploy section in Heroku and connected to Github, seached for our Github repository name for deployment and connected it.
++Navigated to the deploy section in Heroku and connected to Github, seached for our Github repository name for deployment and connected it.
-##Deployment method
+## Deployment method
-Deployed our app manually instead of authmatic deployment
++Deployed our app manually instead of automatic deployment

 ## Errors during deployment
 +The errors encounterd during deployment was duse to unneeded dependencies in the requirements.txt file and the error was rectified by